List of inactive United States Navy aircraft squadrons: (VB) Bombing Squadrons

-Bombing Squadrons operated from From Fleet Carriers during WWII initially as squadrons of the seven "Ship Named" Carrier Air Groups, then as squadrons of numbered Carrier Air Groups (CVG).
+Bombing Squadrons operated from Fleet Carriers during WWII initially as squadrons of the seven "Ship Named" Carrier Air Groups, then as squadrons of numbered Carrier Air Groups (CVG).

 (VS) Scouting Squadrons

-Scouting Squadrons operated from From Fleet Carriers during WWII initially as squadrons of the seven "Ship Named" Carrier Air Groups, then as squadrons of numbered Carrier Air Groups (CVG).
+Scouting Squadrons operated from Fleet Carriers during WWII initially as squadrons of the seven "Ship Named" Carrier Air Groups, then as squadrons of numbered Carrier Air Groups (CVG).

 VS was used to designate scouting squadrons from 1922 to 1946, although all 26 or so VS squadrons had by the end of 1943 been given other designations (VF, VT, VC or VCS cruiser scouting squadron).
 All except VS-41/VFA-14 were disestablished by the end of 1949.
 (From 1950 to 2009, VS was used for Antisubmarine or Sea Control squadrons.)